 - 3 eggs, hard-boiled

-1 to 2 chili peppers (siling labuyo), finely sliced
+- 1 to 2 chilies (siling labuyo), finely sliced

-Start by making the sauce so that by the time the sauce is rich and thick, the eggs will still be hot.
-In a small pan, stir together the tamarind paste (or juice), sugar, patis and water.
+- Start by making the sauce so that by the time the sauce is rich and thick, the eggs will still be hot.
+In a small pan, stir together the tamarind paste (or juice), sugar, fish sauce and half a cup of water.
 Bring to the boil, lower the heat to medium and continue boiling, uncovered, to reduce.

-When the sauce is thick, ladle over the eggs.
-Sprinkle the toasted onion, garlic and sliced chili peppers on top and around the eggs.
+- When the sauce is thick, ladle over the eggs.
+Sprinkle the toasted onion, garlic and sliced chilies on top and around the eggs.
 Finally, garnish with fresh cilantro leaves.
-Serve hot.
+Serve the son-in-law eggs hot.